-John and Sarah Saint go to church three times and hear three sermons each week.
+John and Jane Saint go to church three times and hear three sermons each week.
 In total, they hear 156 sermons each year.
-Since John and Sarah have been going to church for 32 years, they have heard nearly 5,000 sermons.
+Since John and Sarah have been going to church for 30 years, they have heard nearly 5,000 sermons.
 But, amazingly, John and Sarah admit that they do not understand the Bible very well (even though they read it daily) or know why they believe much of what they believe.
 They are not unlike many Christians.

 The church has recently awakened to this reality and is taking more responsibility for bridging the gap between experience and knowledge.
-A new watchword in fundamentalist circles is “discipleship,” by which most mean systematic teaching in a small group setting similar to the class meetings of the Wesleyan heritage.
+A new watchword in evangelicalism is “discipleship,” by which most mean systematic teaching in a small group setting similar to the class meetings of the Wesleyan heritage.
 These small groups typically cover a series of Bible studies or follow a pre-written curriculum.